 - a.
 For any educator who has received less than effective ratings, administration is encouraged to have an informal discussion with the educator to share recommended strategies for improvement in an effort to promote growth. - b.
 If/when an assessor gives a "Not Using," the administrator shall provide feedback to the educator through brief comments and/or summary remarks that are verbal or written and promote growth.
 If/when an assessor gives a "Beginning" datamark, the administrator may provide feedback to the educator through brief comments and/or summary remarks that are verbal or written and promote growth. - c.
-If there is no improvement and the educator accumulates additional less than effective ratings, the administrator will meet with the educator to discuss areas of concern, provide site-based and/or district-based support for 6 to 9 weeks, and explain possible consequences if the employee fails to improve. - d.
+If there is no improvement and the educator accumulates additional less than effective ratings, the administrator will meet with the educator to discuss areas of concern, provide site-based and/or District-based support for six (6) to nine (9) weeks, and explain possible consequences if the employee fails to improve. - d.
 Once an educator has a less than effective Instructional Practice score (based on observations conducted by a credentialed administrator), and a specific number of ratings (as determined by the evaluation sub-committee) a Performance Development Plan (PDP) may be written.
-If a PDP is written, it will be done with a credentialed administrator in collaboration with the educator. - e.
+If a e.
 Use and implementation of this plan requires: